VulpixelMC/weird-wares/README.md

 ## License
 By contributing, you agree to the license terms found in LICENSE.
 You may create forks for the purpose of contributing code upstream.

+## Special Thanks To...
+ - Oliver-makes-code for helping with asset creation.